masadcv/torchmaxflow/README.md

 # torchmaxflow: Max-flow/Min-cut in PyTorch for 2D images and 3D volumes
-**Warning: we have discovered the license for this project does not match with the source code used for MaxFlow.
-It is fine for usage in research projects, but restricted for commercial use.
-We are working on removing this dependency, in the meantime please bear this in mind before using torchmaxflow**

 Pytorch-based implementation of Max-flow/Min-cut based on the following paper: